InternLM/lmdeploy/docs/en/restful_api.md

 ```

 Then, the user can open the swagger UI: `http://{server_ip}:{server_port}` for the detailed api usage.
 We provide five restful api in total.
-Three of them are in OpenAI format.
+Four of them are in OpenAI format.
 However, we recommend users try
 our own api `generate` which provides more arguments for users to modify.
 The performance is comparatively better.

 **Note** please, lmdeploy supports maintaining session histories on the server for `generate` api.
 We disable the
 feature by default.

 - On interactive mode, the chat history is kept on the server.
 In a multiple rounds of conversation, you should set
-  the same `session_id` (can't be -1, it's the default number) to `generate` for requests.
+  `interactive_mode = True` and the same `session_id` (can't be -1, it's the default number) to `generate` for requests.

 - On normal mode, no chat history is kept on the server.